ms-iot/content/en-US/win10/samples/PowerShell.md

 **Issue:** Cmdlets from some modules like NetAdapter are sometimes not visible.
 For example, Get-Module NetAdapter returns an empty list.

-**Workaround:** Use the ‘-Force’ parameter with Import-Module.
+**Workaround:** Use the '-Force' parameter with Import-Module.
 For example, `Import-Module NetAdapter -Force`.

 **Issue:** Setting execution policy to "AllSigned" breaks PS Remoting.
 Subsequent attempts to create a remote session fail with a SecurityException loading Typesv3.ps1xml.